Search icon

 Monocoque is one of the most commonly used chassis frames in cars nowadays.
 It is a single-body structure that constitutes all mechanical parts and other components.

-Thus, components like the exterior panels, seats, suspension, engine and gearbox remain attached to the frame construction.
+Thus, car chassis parts like the exterior panels, seats, suspension, engine and gearbox remain attached to the frame construction.
 It allows the overall vehicle construction to stay compact and lightweight.
 This is why a monocoque chassis is popularly used in compact and small hatchbacks.

 • Compact and lightweight structure makes a monocoque chassis perfect for small vehicle construction.